 3. Are these specific positions or a skill-set?

-Who undertakes these roles depends largely on the workplace: there may be a position specializing in each aspect, all three jobs may be rolled into one, or multiple people may share the responsibility.
-Regardless of your specific job title, if you work in healthcare administration a knowledge of these codes and how to apply them could prove the difference when you want to advance your career (see the Payscale Career Path graph below).
+Who undertakes these roles depend largely on the workplace: there may be a position specializing in each aspect, all three jobs may be rolled into one, or multiple people may share the responsibility.
+Regardless of your specific job title, if you work in healthcare administration a knowledge of these codes and how to apply them could prove the difference when you want to advance your career.

 4. In what ways are these positions similar?